-PCM Melting in Triplex Tube with Internal–External Fins (Validation)
+PCM Melting in Triplex Tube with Internal–External Fins, Paper CFD Validation

 The simulation is based on the data in the reference article “Enhance heat transfer for PCM melting in triplex tube with internal–external fins“, and the results are compared and validated with the results in the paper.

 This ANSYS Fluent project includes CFD simulation files and a training movie.